 Moderate Potential Hazard, Moderate plausibility.
 Applicable conditions: Diabetes Mellitus

 Increases in HbA1c and fasting serum glucose levels have been reported with the use of certain HMG-CoA reductase inhibitors.
 Caution should be exercised when using these agents in diabetic patients and close monitoring is recommended.

-HMG-CoA reductase inhibitors (Includes Crestor) ↔ renal disease
+HMG-CoA reductase inhibitors (applies to Crestor) renal disease

 Some HMG-CoA reductase inhibitors such as fluvastatin, have not been studied in patients with severe renal impairment or end-stage renal disease.
 Some others such as pitavastatin and simvastatin, require a dose reduction when used in this group of patients.
 Caution and close monitoring is advised when using these drugs in patients with renal impairment.

 An association between rosuvastatin and the development of proteinuria and microscopic hematuria was observed among treated patients during clinical trials.
 Patients with unexplained persistent proteinuria and/or hematuria during routine urinalysis testing should be instructed to reduce the dose of rosuvastatin according to clinical standards.
 Therapy with rosuvastatin should be administered cautiously in patients showing abnormal urinalysis.
 Monitoring for proteinuria and hematuria is recommended.

 There are 190 drug interactions with Crestor (rosuvastatin)

 There is 1 alcohol/food interaction with Crestor (rosuvastatin)